Heatwave in Europe: over 100 million people face temperatures above 35°C, dozens of deaths already reported

 France shuts down nuclear reactors

-French electricity company EDF said two more nuclear reactors were shut down to cope with the extreme heat, bringing the total number of operational reactors to three, as rivers become too hot to cool the stations.
+French electricity company EDF said two more nuclear reactors were shut down to cope with the extreme heat, bringing the total number of reactors to three, as rivers become too hot to cool the plants.

 Switzerland said it is reducing operations at its Beznau plant and will shut down reactors if the heat persists, also stating that the river water used for cooling is now too hot.